Rorima/javascript/notes.md

 ### Window prompt

-Use the following command to get imput from the user using a window prompt:
+Use the following command to get input from the user using a window prompt:

 ```
 let userName = window.prompt("What is your name?");